xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 _Figure 42: Hierarchical Services_

-The Compass Metro Fabric uses the hierarchical Services Route-Reflectors (S-RRs) design described in Section: "Services - Router-Reflector (S-RR)".
+The Metro Fabric uses the hierarchical Services Route-Reflectors (S-RRs) design described in Section: "Services - Router-Reflector (S-RR)".
 Figure 43 shows in detail the S-RRs design used for Phase 1.

 ![]({{site.baseurl}}/images/cmf-hld/image44.png)